Jebaraj/SuperTuxKart-IceHockey/README.md

 a Batch normalization and a ReLU activation.
 Also, each up-sample is connected to the corresponding down-sample using a residual connection to permit easy backpropagation of gradients through the network.
-Finally, a class Final() shown in fig.6 of the Appendix that uses 1x1 convolution to output 2 channels one of which is used to generate a heatmap of the puck while the other is spatially argmaxed using spatial argmax(logits) to get the 2D normalized image location of the
+Finally, a class Final() that uses 1x1 convolution to output 2 channels one of which is used to generate a heatmap of the puck while the other is spatially argmaxed using spatial argmax(logits) to get the 2D normalized image location of the